More Than Just Words

 Accordingly, one of the most important things we can do to live up to our own sustainability standards is to work with properties and outfitters who also take their environmental responsibility seriously.
 We seek out suppliers with a strong commitment to sustainability, often certified by international organizations such as the Rainforest Alliance (which we are now partnered with), Conservation International (which has helped develop pioneering ecotourism projects in the Amazon such as Posada Amazonas, which we in turn actively support by sending our travelers), and the International Organization for Standardization (one of our main outfitters was the first South American outfitter ever certified at the highest level by the IOS, demonstrating an exceptional commitment to the environment).

 It's also important in this business to know what to avoid.
 We do not promote tours, such as land-based tours in the Galapagos, that could be profitable but which are a step in the wrong direction in terms of sustainability.
 We don’t promote the type of large-scale, resort-style tourism that can overwhelm local culture and change entire existing landscapes.
 We promote low impact, small scale tourism that is respectful of local cultures and the local environment.
-We don’t just talk the talk, and we’ve been active over the years in supporting conservation and community-based efforts in the places we visit, raising tens of thousands of dollars for a variety of worthy non-profit organizations.
+We don’t just talk the talk, and we’ve been active over the years in supporting conservation and community-based efforts in the places we visit, raising hundreds of thousands of dollars for a variety of worthy non-profit organizations.
 In addition to environmental concerns, we strive to contribute to and support local communities in meaningful ways, and are actively involved in a variety of initiatives (such as micro-loans) that give back to the people that make our trips so special.